Jowhar: Villaggio Duca degli Abruzzi

 The Villaggio Duca degli Abruzzi was founded by a senior member of the Italian Royal Family, H.R.H.
 Principe Luigi Amedeo, Duca degli Abruzzi in 1920, who first came to the African continent in 1905 and liked the place.
 The Duke raised funds to build dams, roads, a railway, schools, hospitals, a church and a mosque.
-He eventually married a Somali woman and died in his village.

 The village called Villaggio Duca degli Abruzzi (or Villabruzzi) was founded as an agricultural settlement in Italian Somalia experimenting with new cultivation techniques.
 In 1926, the colony comprised 16 villages, with some 3,000 Somali and 200 Italian inhabitants.
 It was commonly known as Villabruzzi.

 Starting around 1911, Italians like the Duca degli Abruzzi started to take the local farmers and resettle them in specific new villages in an attempt to improve the economy of Italian Somalia.
 The area around Villabruzzi was the most agriculturally developed of Somalia before World War II and had some food industries.